Chia-Network/chia-blockchain/docs/1-consensus-algorithm-summary.md

 # Part 1: Consensus Algorithm Summary

-The Chia blockchain and consensus algorithm aims to provide a more environmentally, decentralized, and secure alternative to proof of work and proof of stake, while maintaing some of the key properties that make Nakamoto consensus desireable.
-The full description of the algorithm can be seen in the [Chia Network greenpaper](https://www.chia.net/assets/ChiaGreenPaper.pdf).
+The Chia blockchain and consensus algorithm aims to provide a more environmentally friendly, decentralized, and secure alternative to proof of work or proof of stake, while maintaing some of the key properties that make Nakamoto consensus desireable.
+The full description of the algorithm can be reviewed in the [Chia Network greenpaper](https://www.chia.net/assets/ChiaGreenPaper.pdf).

 The main idea is that mining nodes called **Farmers** (as opposed to Bitcoin's miners), use their disk space to compete on finding blocks.
 Whereas in Bitcoin, owning 5% of the hashpower, or